The Spice Train

 What spices are in this curry?

 Much of the flavor in this curry comes from spice seeds and ground spices.
-You will need ground turmeric and ginger, mild or medium yellow curry powder, cumin, coriander and mustard seeds and a fresh garlic clove.
+You need ground turmeric, ground ginger, mild or medium yellow curry powder, cumin, coriander and mustard seeds, and fresh garlic.

 How to make it:

-Step 2.
-Process the onion into a puree in the food processor.
+1. Process the onion into a puree in the food processor.
+Set aside.

-Step 4.
-Once the seeds start to sizzle, carefully add the onion puree (keep a splatter screen ready) and fry for about 7 minutes.
-Add ginger, turmeric, garlic and yellow curry powder to the pan.
+1. Once the seeds start to sizzle, carefully add the onion puree (keep a splatter screen ready).
+Fry on medium heat for about 7 minutes.
+Add ginger, turmeric, garlic and yellow curry powder.

 Thai chicken curry in a cast iron pan.

-Step 7.
-Add tomato paste, coconut milk, soy sauce, bell pepper and pineapple.
+1. Add tomato paste, coconut milk, soy sauce, bell pepper and pineapple.
 Bring the mix to a boil, cover loosely with a lid and simmer for 10 minutes.
-Season with a little salt and a few drops of lime juice to taste.

-• The onion puree not only adds flavor to this dish, it also acts as the thickener for this curry and creates a really smooth texture.
+• The onion puree adds flavor and also acts as the thickener for this curry with its really smooth texture.

-• You can use either a cast iron pan or a Dutch oven for this recipe.
-Either one will work but a Dutch oven will do a better job at keeping in any splatter.
+• You can use either a cast iron pan or a Dutch oven for this curry.
+I've made this recipe in both and either one works great.
+The only difference is that a Dutch oven will do a better job at keeping in any splatter.

 • As always, I highly recommend that you use high-quality spices from a dedicated spice shop.
-This will make a huge difference in any dish but I find that it is especially true for curries and for curry powder.
+This will make a huge difference in any dish but I find that it is especially true for curries.

 How to serve the curry:

-Garnish the curry with fresh cilantro, chopped green onion and chopped peanuts and serve over rice with a fresh slice of lime on the side.
+Garnish the curry with fresh cilantro, chopped green onions and chopped peanuts.
+Serve over rice (jasmine rice works very well with this curry) with a fresh slice of lime on the side.

 Choose your own spice level: